fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 When the controller completes a reconciliation, it reports the result in the status sub-resource.

-The following `status.conditions` types are advertised:
+The following `status.condtions` types are advertised:

 * `Ready` - status of the last reconciliation attempt
 * `Released` - status of the last release attempt (install/upgrade/test) against the current state
 * `TestSuccess` - status of the last test attempt against the current state
 * `Remediated` - status of the last remediation attempt (uninstall/rollback) due to a failure of the last release attempt against the current state

-You can wait for the helm-controller to complete a reconciliation with:
+For example, you can wait for a successful helm-controller reconciliation with:

 ```sh
 kubectl wait helmrelease/podinfo --for=condition=ready
 ```

-Each condition also includes descriptive `reason` / `message` fields as to why the status is as such.
+Each of these conditions also include descriptive `reason` / `message` fields as to why the status is as such.

 ### Examples